sumithra18/M1_Covid_Vaccination_Booking_System/README.md

 # M1_Covid_Vaccination_Booking_System
-In this i just implement the application for booking vaccination
+In this project,It is the application related project,how to book the covid vaccine by using c programming language.